onefrankguy/frankmitchell.org/posts/the-quick-easy-way-to-version-chef-roles.md

 Cookbooks can depend on other cookbooks.
 They can overwrite attributes of those they depend on to customize their behavior.
-This puts them between cookbokos and environments in terms of attribute precedence.
+This puts them between cookbooks and environments in terms of attribute precedence.
 They can also include recipes from their dependents, effectively functioning as a run list.

 The Chef community refers to these as "role cookbooks".
 Here's how you turn your